 During the phase-transition process, the coexistence of the two phases is witnessed by the changes in the FT-IR spectral features.
-Around the phase transition temperature, the VO2 can be modeled as an effective medium [29-30] composed of a semiconductor matrix where the metallic phase emerges as a random dispersion of metallic inclusions whose filling factor span from 0 (pure semiconductor phase at low temperatures) to 1 (pure metallic phase once phase transition is completed).
-Different homogenization approaches can be used to model the effective dielectric permittivity in systems composed by randomly dispersed metallic inclusions into a dielectric matrix [31].
-Both Maxwelll-Garnett (MG) [32] and Bruggeman [33] models have been used in the literature to describe the effective medium properties of VO2 film.
-Due to the reduced thickness of the investigated VO2 films, metallic inclusions are assumed to have disk-like shapes, as also reported in [34-35].
+Around the phase transition temperature, the VO2 can be modeled as an effective medium^{29,30} composed of a semiconductor matrix where the metallic phase emerges as a random dispersion of metallic inclusions whose filling factor spans from 0 (pure semiconductor phase at low temperatures) to 1 (pure metallic phase once phase transition is completed).
+Different homogenization approaches can be used to model the effective dielectric permittivity in systems composed of randomly dispersed metallic inclusions into a dielectric matrix.31 Both Maxwelll-Garnett (MG)32 and Bruggeman33 models have been used in the literature to describe the effective medium properties of the VO_2 film.
+Due to the reduced thickness of the investigated VO_2 films, metallic inclusions are assumed to have disk-like shapes, as also reported in Refs.
+34 and 35.